blueimp/wdio/docs/edge.md

    Click "OK" to save the changes to the shortcut.

 5. Double-Click on the webdriver shortcut to setup and start the servers.
-   Allow `Microsoft WebDriver`, `nginx` and `MJPEGServer` to communicate on all networks in the Windows Defender Firewall dialog.
+   Allow `nginx` and `MJPEGServer` to communicate on all networks in the Windows Defender Firewall dialog.

    If the program window closes before starting the servers, execute the PowerShell command from the previous step in a console window to be able to